waldronlab/data-science-seminar/README.md

 of Salzburg](https://www.uni-salzburg.at/index.php?id=52) and the [City University of New York Graduate School of Public Health and Health Policy](http://sph.cuny.edu/).
-During active semesters we hold weekly meetings, whree a chapter of a book is presented by a developing instructor with a focus on modern applied statistical methodology and using the R language.
-Our meetings are open to all (see details below) and our materials are licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
+During active semesters we hold weekly meetings, where a chapter of a book is presented by a developing instructor with a focus on modern applied statistical methodology and using the R language.
+Our meetings are open to all (see details below), and materials we produce are licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
 We hope you find these materials useful and will join our sessions.